Capt. Kelly Stilwell’s Weekly Fishing Report

 Capt.
 Rick Grassett’s Weekly Fishing Report

-Fishing shallow water for snook and reds with lures and flies is challenging although they should also be a good option now.
+There should also be good action with trout, blues and Spanish mackerel on deep grass flats of Sarasota Bay.
 Fishing dock lights in the ICW at night is always a good option for snook and more.

 Capt.
 Andy Cotton’s Weekly Fishing Report